 - The parish was in the Tideswell sub-district of the Bakewell Registration District.

-"EYAM is a township, in the parish of its name, in the same hundred as Stoney Middleton, about one mile N.N.W. from that town, fire E. by N. from Tideswell, and twelve W. by N. from Chesterfield.
+"EYAM is a township, in the parish of its name, in the same hundred as Stoney Middleton, about one mile N.N.W. from that town, five E. by N. from Tideswell, and twelve W. by N. from Chesterfield.
 The neighbourhood of this village derived, at one period, a considerable degree of prosperity from the lead mines at Foolow, a small village one mile west of this place; but for some years past these works have declined, and with them the population of the neighbourhood."

 [Description from Pigot and Co's Commercial Directory for Derbyshire, 1835]

 Eyam Woodland is a township on the Sheffield Road in this parish.
 Genuki has a separate parish profile for this place.

 - Rosemary LOCKIE provides a transcription of the Eyam entry under Stoney Middleton from Pigot & Co's Commercial Directory for Derbyshire (1835).